PrestaShop/docs/src/content/1.7/contribute/contribute-pull-requests/contribute_using_docker.md

 The default credentials for the back-office are `demo@prestashop.com` / `prestashop_demo`.

-Default MySql credentials to connect using 3rd party programs like Sequel Pro and others:
+Default MySQL credentials to connect using 3rd party programs like Sequel Pro and others:
 Username: `root`
 Password: `prestashop`